FYS9170 – Relativistic Quantum Field Theory

 Schedule, syllabus and examination date

 This course provides an introduction to quantum field theory as one of the cornerstones of modern physics, and how it inevitably emerges from combining quantum mechanics with special relativity.
-The focus is on how to quantize both bosonic and fermionic fields, and how a relatively small number of fundamental symmetry principles leads to the construction of the standard model of particle physics.
+The focus is on how to quantize both bosonic and fermionic fields.
+Quantum electrodynamics will be covered in detail.

 PhD candidates from the University of Oslo should apply for classes and register for examinations through Studentweb.